servo/book/src/architecture/fonts.md

 Each `FontGroupFamily` represent `FontFamily` that may be represented on device as single font file or a set of font-files if we consider `segmented fonts`.
 Each `FontFamily` (`FontGroupFamily`) must have set of `FontDescriptor`s that allow to uniquely identify `FontFace` object within particular `font file`.

-That means that `FontGroup::FontDescriptor` represents some abstract `FontFace` that must be present in at least one of `FontFamily` objects.
+That means that `FontGroup::FontDescriptor` represents some abstract `FontFace` that must be present in at least one `FontGroupFamily` object.
 In case we will not be able to find it we will start `installed_font_fallback` procedure;

 `Language_id` is the new CSS4 feature that allow us to more accurately control visual representation.
 Lets say we have two `FontFamily` within specified list which have `FontFace` that will satisfy `FontGroup::FontDescriptor`.
 In that case old spec asked us to simply pick first one that satisfies the descriptor.
 CSS4 allows user to setup corresondance between language of the element and particular family that we want to use:
 ```html